 Located between Italy, Tunisia, and Libya, the small archipelago of Malta is definitely a destination one should always have on his or her bucket list for Mediterranean adventures.

 The footprint of its many conquerors, rulers, and even visitors throughout the millennia is still especially evident throughout Malta.

 Carthaginians and Phoenicians, Romans and Greeks, Arabs and Normans, French and British—all these cultures have shaped the history of these tiny islands in the middle of the Mediterranean Sea for over five thousand years now.

 Even the Apostle Paul himself is said to have visited Malta long ago although it was, funny enough, entirely unintentional!
 Having being charged with sedition by the Roman authorities, Paul was forced to make his way to the capital city of the empire to face the charges there.

 The Biblical book, the Acts of the Apostles, recounts the dramatic story of St. Paul’s ship wrecking along Malta’s rocky shores during this perilous journey.

 Ending up on what is now believed to be St. Paul’s Island, or “Selmunett,” just off the Maltese coast, Paul was able to find safety there before journeying onward to Rome.
 The “Parish Church of St. Paul’s Shipwreck,” located in Valletta, is one of Malta’s oldest churches and is well worth a visit.

 As for the modern Greek community of Malta, this begins its more organized existence on the island from the 16th century, when Greek Christians fled the Ottoman-ruled territories of the Byzantine Empire.

-The Orthodox church of Saint George in Valletta is currently the epicenter of the Greek community of the island, which connects the historically deeply rooted Greek presence to Malta with our modern era.
+The Orthodox church of Saint George in Valletta is currently the epicenter of the Greek island community, connecting the historically deeply-rooted Greek presence to Malta even in modern times.